GraphicsProgramming/learnd3d11/docs/1-introduction/1-1-getting-started/1-1-3-hello-triangle.md

 the Device and the SwapChain, but simply clearing the Window with some color is pretty boring.

-This time we'll be drawing our first triangle with a nice froge-like color.
+This time we will be drawing our first triangle with a nice froge-like color.

 ## The Pipeline